With our new partnership with Ovarian Cancer Action, we believe it is important for all of our patients to be aware of the symptoms of Ovarian Cancer.

-- Persistent stomach pain
+- Persistent stomach pain;

-- Persistent bloating
+- Persistent bloating;

-- Finding it difficult to eat or feeling full quickly
+- Finding it difficult to eat or feeling full quickly;

-- Needing to wee more often
+- and needing to wee more often.

-Other symptoms you may notice include:
+Other symptoms include:

-- Back pain
+- Back pain;

-- Feeling tired all the time
+- Feeling tired all the time.

-Could it be something else?:
+Could it be something else?

-- Irritable bowel syndrome (IBS)
+- Irritable bowel syndrome (IBS);

-- Ovarian cysts
+- Ovarian cysts;

-- Polycystic ovary syndrome (PCOS)
+- and polycystic ovary syndrome (PCOS).

-Ittitable bowel syndrome (IBS):
+Irritable bowel syndrome (IBS)

 You should know that:

-- IBS develops for the first time in patients in their 20’s and 30’s
+- IBS develops for the first time in patients in their 20’s and 30’s;

-- If you develop IBS symptoms for the first time and you are in your 50’s, it is unlikely to be IBS
+- If you develop IBS symptoms for the first time and you are in your 50’s, it is unlikely to be IBS;

-- Ovarian cysts are fluid-filled sacs that develop in the ovary.
-They can occur as part of a woman’s normal menstrual cycle during ovulation.
+Ovarian cysts are fluid-filled sacs that develop in the ovary.
+They can occur as part of a woman’s normal menstrual cycle in ovulation.
 Most women who have ovarian cysts don’t even know that they’re there.
 Occasionally, a cyst may grow big enough to cause symptoms similar to ovarian cancer.

-Polycystic Ocvary Syndrome (PCOS):
+Polycystic Ovary Syndrome (PCOS)

 Women with PCOS are sometimes worried that they have a higher risk of developing ovarian cancer.
 However, research does not indicate a link between PCOS and ovarian cancer.